-(P_3) 7-7 \rightarrow limit 10Mbps1.
-Intuitively, fragmented policies will inevitably be generated when resolving conflicts.
-In a bad case, each policy at the switch would be conflicting with all others, producing many more sub-policies on fragmented flow spaces.
-In addition, when it comes to multi-dimension conflicts in many flow entry fields, things will get even worse than the single-field scenario.
-As a result, the rule conflicting problem aggravates heavily in the context of SDN, since the switch checks more fields other than the traditional 5-tuples.
+checks more fields other than the traditional 5-tuples.
 Please notice that the number of extra generated policies does not reflect the complete overhead, because it may be much more costly when translating the policies into hardware-specific rules.
 For example, to represent a value range of packet fields like DstPort, a TCAM-based switch has to convert the range into one or more prefix entries during the so-called "rule expansion" process, e.g., at least three entries (110, 01, 10) are needed for the above DstPort range 2-6.

 In the literature, many works have investigated the mechanisms of efficient conflict resolution.
-One possible way is to find a more efficient cut of the flow space by creating a new policy on the overlapped flow space with a higher priority while retaining the original ones with a lower priority [9].
+One possible way is to find a more efficient cut of the flow space by creating a new policy on the overlapped flow space with a higher priority while retaining the original ones with a lower priority (Jin et al., 2015).
 This may avoid producing too many flow space fragments, since the policies that are fully covered by the higher-priority ones are redundant and can be eliminated to save memory cost.
 However, even with this technique, extra policies would be inevitably generated as long as one flow space does not fully cover the other.
-Another attempt is to reduce/minimize the rule expansion specifically for TCAM-based devices [4, 12, 14, 17- 19].
-However such low-level optimization does not address the root cause of the policy conflicts either, and in the worst case, a W-bit range value (indexed by some policy) will consume WTCAM entries [24].
-Although the OpenFlow specification [1] proposes the flow table pipeline to mitigate the aftermath of policy conflicts, simply employing such pipeline will dramatically increase either the number of flow tables or the bit width for each flow table.
-Network slicing solutions [2, 6, 15] provides individual flow spaces for each network function to isolate the conflicts, which actually disables multiple network functions to operate on the same traffic.
-Nowadays, many highlevel SDN languages offer the resource constraints in their syntaxes and compilation process, which can be adopted to generate a more optimal placement of policies to mitigate the conflicts beforehand [3, 10, 23].
-However, this requires the global view of all operators' intents, which violates our assumption: the intents may be issued by individual operators from different controllers that cannot cooperate at the language level [9].
+Another attempt is to reduce/minimize the rule expansion specifically for TCAM-based devices (Kogan et al., 2015; Liu and Gouda, 2010; Meiners et al., 2012; Bremler-Barr and Hendler, 2012; Katta et al., 2014; Liu et al., 2010).
+However such low-level optimization does not address the root cause of the policy conflicts either, and in the worst case, a W-bit range value (indexed by some policy) will consume W TCAM entries (Rottenstreich et al., 2013).
+Although the OpenFlow specification (ONF, 2015) proposes the flow table pipeline to mitigate the aftermath of policy conflicts, simply employing such pipeline will dramatically increase either the number of flow tables or the bit width for each flow table.
+Network slicing solutions (Al-Shabibi et al., 2014; Koponen et al., 2014; Doriguzzi Corin et al., 2012) provides individual flow spaces for each network function to isolate the conflicts, which actually disables multiple network functions to operate on the same traffic, i.e., functions can only manage the disjoint flow space.
+Nowadays, many high-level SDN languages offer the resource constraints in their syntaxes and compilation process, which can be adopted to generate a more efficient placement of policies to mitigate the conflicts beforehand (Arashloo et al., 2016; Prakash et al., 2015).
+However, this requires the global view of all operators' intents, which violates our assumption: the intents may be issued by individual operators from different controllers that cannot cooperate at the language level (Jin et al., 2015).